The 52 Most Haunted & Supernatural Places on the Big Island of Hawaii

 The port was used to transport taro and sugarcane grown to the town area.
 When the roads were improved, all shipments went by truck and the residents deserted the town.
 The pier was rebuilt twice after tsunamis had destroyed it.
 After the second tsunami, they gave up on rebuilding the pier and it was allowed to decay.

-46) Kapoho – Kapoho was a farming town, it had stores, a church, a school, several houses, but was destroyed by the 1960 lava flow, much the same way as Kalapana 30 years later.
+46) Kapoho – Kapoho was a farming town, it had stores, a church, a school, and several houses, but was destroyed by the 1960 lava flow, much the same way as Kalapana 30 years later.
 From Hilo take Hwy 11 to Keaau.
-Turn on 130, proceed 11 miles to Pahoa.
+Turn on 130, and proceed 11 miles to Pahoa.

 Turn on route 132.
 About 6 miles down the road, on the left, is a forest of ironwood trees growing in red cinders in front of a small (100′) red rock volcano.
 This is where the town was.